Nevoss/form-wrapper-js/docs/guide/getting-started.md

 ```

 ::: tip
-We can initiate the form fields with any value we like, e.g:
+You can initiate the form fields with any value you likes, e.g:

 ```js
 return {